 For Apple Watch owners, daily charging of the device is a given.
 While Apple aims for 18 hours of battery life per charge, the watch will likely spend a portion of the day on its charging cradle.
 But if you don’t have the time during the day to babysit your Apple Watch, can you charge it overnight?
 Is this safe?
 We answer all these specific questions concerning overnight Apple Watch charging below.

 You can charge your Apple Watch overnight.
-By design, the Apple Watch fast charges from 0—80%, but trickle charges from 80—100%.
-The Apple Watch Series 7 charges much faster than its siblings, so overnight charging may not be your only option.
+By design, the Apple Watch fast charges from 0-80%, but trickle charges from 80-100%.
+The Apple Watch Series 9, 8, and Series 7 charge much faster than their older siblings, so overnight charging may not be your only option.

 Can you charge the Apple Watch overnight?

 The short answer is yes.
 Apple itself acknowledges that you can charge the Apple Watch overnight.
-The device fast charges from 0—80%, but trickle charges between 80—100%.
+The device fast charges from 0-80%, but trickle charges between 80-100%.
 Still unconvinced?
-The company has included a Nightstand Mode, which turns the charging Apple Watch into a bedside alarm clock but only when connected to its charger.
+The company has included a Nightstand Mode, which turns the charging Apple Watch into a bedside alarm clock, but only when connected to its charger.
 This means that you cannot overcharge an Apple Watch.

-Regardless of how you use your Apple Watch, the battery life will deplete ever so slightly after every charging cycle.
-Apple defines this charging cycle as every 100% battery capacity discharged.
+Regardless of how you use your Apple Watch, the battery life will deplete slightly after every charging cycle.
+Apple defines a charging cycle as every 100% battery capacity discharged.
 There’s no indication from Apple that charging overnight affects battery health.
-If you want to learn more about battery health on Apple Watch devices, read our guide here.

 No. You cannot overcharge the Apple Watch, even if you leave it on its charging cradle.